Skip to main content

 • Tingling, aching, redness, or burning in the affected area

-If these symptoms persist and are affecting your everyday functionality, a discectomy may seem like a viable option to return to normal activity levels.
+If these symptoms persist and affect your everyday functionality, a discectomy may seem a viable option to return to normal activity levels.

 Making the Decision

-While your particular discectomy may not be highly invasive, it is still a decision that requires a thorough examination of all of the possible consequences.
-Additionally, while doctors may be able to recommend a particular treatment, the decision to pursue it is always left to the patient.
+While your discectomy may not be highly invasive, it still requires a thorough examination of all possible consequences.
+While doctors may recommend a particular treatment, the decision to pursue it is always left to the patient.

-Financial status, age, relative success rates, and familial considerations all play critical roles in determining whether or not to apply surgery.
-If a long recovery period is suspected, this may also play a major role in applying the surgery.
+Financial status, age, relative success rates, and familial considerations all play critical roles in determining whether or not the patient should have surgery.
+If a lengthy recovery period is suspected, this may also play a major role in deciding the surgery.

-In any case, if surgical intervention is chosen, a patient should take special care in the days and weeks leading up to the surgery to ensure all matters are in order.
-It is best to talk to the doctor to uncover all the steps which should be taken as well as research online to figure out anything the doctor may have missed.
+If surgical intervention is chosen, the patient should take special care in the days and weeks before the surgery to ensure all matters are in order.
+It is best to talk to the doctor to uncover all the steps and research online to discover what the doctor may have missed.

 Herniated Disc Surgery: A Timeline